ivangfr/springboot-kong-plugins/README.md

 ### Import users running a script

-- In a terminal, make use you are in `springboot-kong` root folder
+- In another terminal, make use you are in `springboot-kong` root folder

 - Run the following script
   ```